nsv777/random_wallpaper_url/README.md

 # random_wallpaper_url
-Retrieves random wallpaper URL from https://wall.alphacoders.com/ The URL then could be used by any external downloader
+Retrieves random wallpaper URL from https://wall.alphacoders.com/ The URL then could be used with any external downloader

 ```terminal
 wget $(python random_wallpaper_url.py)